jiangyilism/arm-toolchain/arm-software/embedded/docs/newlib.md

 Note that the `-DLLVM_TOOLCHAIN_LIBRARY_OVERLAY_INSTALL=on` option only generates the `newlib` package, but does not install it as part of the `install` CMake target.

+## About `newlib-nano`
+`newlib-nano` is provided as a separate package, and is meant to be equal to using GCC with `--specs=nano.specs`.
+In order to use the nano version of newlib, where the documentation in this file refers to `newlib`, replace it with `newlib-nano`.